stereobooster/braindb/README.md

 ## concept

+### Links

 Input:

 - portable markdown links
 - wikilinks
 - web links

+Internally:

+- uses file paths e.g. portable markdown links

 Output:

 - portable markdown links (maybe relative)
 - maybe option to output web links

+### Queue

+In order to re-generate files we need queue:

+- as soon as file changed, added add event to queue
+  - to regenerate file itself
+  - to regenerate files that have been linking to it
+  - to regenerate files that started linking to it
+- as soon as file deleted add event to queue
+  - to delete file
+  - to regenerate files that have been linking to it

 ## TODO

 - watch mode
-  - [x] on file insert
-  - [ ] on file deletion remove all links to it
+  - [ ] more sophisticated watch mode
-  - [ ] on file update regenerate all links to it and file itself
   - [ ] make it abstract, so it can be reused for VSCode extension
 - left weblinks for later
 - [ ] mark broken and ambigious links